The Hagiography Society Article Prize

 The Hagiography Society Book Prize

-The Hagiography Society is pleased to announce its next book prize competition.
-The prize will be awarded to a scholarly first book written on any disciplinary subject that makes an outstanding contribution to the study and understanding of saints, holy men and women, virtue traditions, and the concept of sanctity in ideational, literary, artistic, and sociohistorical dimensions in the pre-modern period.
+The Hagiography Society book prize is awarded to a scholarly first book written on any disciplinary subject that makes an outstanding contribution to the study and understanding of saints, holy men and women, virtue traditions, and the concept of sanctity in ideational, literary, artistic, and sociohistorical dimensions in the pre-modern period.
 Books concerning all geographies and religious systems are eligible.
 The monetary value of the prize is $500.
 The author of the book presented to the competition must be a member of the Hagiography Society by the time of the book’s submission.
 Each year, the prize committee will consist of three scholars called upon by the Society to fulfill the task of awarding the prize.
 The committee will not include anyone currently serving the Hagiography Society in an official capacity.
-All books that have been published in 2020 and 2021 are eligible for the prize.
-The submission deadline for the prize is 30 June 2021 (for 2021 books published after that date, this deadline is extended to December 31, 2021).
-The recipient of the prize will be announced spring 2022.
+Submissions are now closed for books that were published in 2020 and 2021.
+The winner will be announced summer 2022.
+The next book prize competition will be for books published in 2022 and 2023.
+Deadline for submission: January 31, 2024.
 Please arrange for three print copies of your book/manuscript to be sent by January 31, 2024 to Laura A. Smoller; Department of History; University of Rochester; Rush Rhees 369A; 755 Library Road; Box 270070; Rochester, NY 14627.
 The winner will be announced in fall 2024 and is encouraged to attend the Hagiography Society Business meeting at the International Congress on Medieval Studies in May, 2025 for the formal presentation of the award.

 Past Winners of the Book Prize